jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 ## Relation with the type theory of Lean

-It's possible to derive HOL by applying constraints to classical Lean: see [here](https://news.ycombinator.com/item?id=14744167) and [here](https://www.reddit.com/r/ProgrammingLanguages/comments/1aigns2/comment/koxkfhw/).
+Conceptually we can derive HOL by applying constraints to classical Lean: see [here](https://news.ycombinator.com/item?id=14744167) and [here](https://www.reddit.com/r/ProgrammingLanguages/comments/1aigns2/comment/koxkfhw/).
 In the same way MAC+Choice is a fragment of ZFC+countable inaccessible cardinals.
+(But note that HOL is extensional, while Lean is not.
+So there are differences in how equality is treated, although this does not influence consistency strength and interpretability.)

 So we have a hierarchy: HOL < ZFC < classical Lean.
 ZFC gains its popularity largely because of its meta-mathematics properties.